Shijian: Shijian-17

+Launched into geostationary orbit aboard a Long March 5 rocket on 3 November 2016 from Wenchang Space Launch Site, Shijian -17 is the first Chinese satellite to bear a robotic arm.
+Observers question the robotic arm's dual-purposes for space debris cleanup and kinetic attacks against adversary satellites.

-In a April 2021 written statement to the US Senate Armed Services Committee, General James H. Dickinson, Commander of United States Space Command (USSPACECOM) was the first US official to speak publicly on Shijian-17 warning of its counterspace capabilities.
+In an April 2021 written statement to the US Senate Armed Services Committee, General James H. Dickinson, Commander of United States Space Command (USSPACECOM) was the first US official to speak publicly on Shijian-17 warning of its counterspace capabilities.
 General Dickinson wrote "Beijing actively seeks space superiority through space and space attack systems.
 One notable object is the Shijian-17, a Chinese satellite with a robotic arm.
 Space-based robotic arm technology could be used in a future system for grappling other satellites."
-Shijian-17's robotic arm also earned mention in the United States Department of Defense 2022 China Military Power Report.

 Shijian-17 has also prompted concern among observers who have tracked Shijian-17's unique orbital maneuvers.
 Since its launch, Shijian-17 has occupied a wide span of orbital positions within its geostationary orbit to dynamically adjust its position relative to neighboring satellites.
 These varied positions have ranged from 37.7°E over Africa to 180°E over the Marshall Islands, uncharacteristic of other satellites designed for communications.
 Shijian-17 has also positioned itself as close as 55 kilometers to other satellites for periods of a week or more while other geostationary satellites maintain an average 207-kilometer separation distance.

+Shijian-17's robotic arm also earned mentions in the U.S. Office of the Secretary of Defense's congressionally-mandated Annual Report to Congress: Military and Security Developments involving the People's Republic of China.
+The 2022 report, the first to mention Shijian satellites by name, announced "The Shijian-17 is a Chinese satellite with a robotic arm.
+Space-based robotic arm technology could be used in a future system for grappling other satellites."
+The 2023 report specified "The Shijian-17 was the PRC's first satellite with a robotic arm, technology that could be used in a future system for grappling adversary satellites."